-The risk of ovarian cancer for you in your 20s is very low (even for women with a BRCA gene mutation) and similar to the any other woman in the population.
-There is nothing you need to do in this age group to manage an ovarian cancer risk other than to be aware of the signs and symptoms.
+The risk of ovarian cancer for you in your 20s is very low (even for women with a BRCA gene mutation) and similar to any other woman in the population.
+There is nothing you need to do in this age group to manage an ovarian cancer risk other than to be aware of the signs, symptoms and risk factors

 Your Familial Cancer Clinic can provide guidance regarding your ovarian cancer risk including what age you need to seek advice regarding management of your ovarian cancer risk.